Chart Color Schemes

 Liverpool - East has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 26 projects that could impact this region.
-Notable ones include Liverpool Civic Place, Liverpool Health and Academic Precinct, Liverpool Innovation Precinct, and Light Horse Park Redevelopment.
-The following list outlines those most likely to be relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 26 projects likely affecting the area.
+Notable ones are Liverpool Civic Place, Liverpool Health and Academic Precinct, Liverpool Innovation Precinct, and Light Horse Park Redevelopment.
+The following list details projects expected to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.